Why People May Be Likely to Cheat if Infidelity Is Common in Their Social Circles

 R., in fact, had expressed an inclination to polyamory, too — admitting, though, that she may never try it.
 “Societal constructs are so strong in my head that even thinking about it out loud is something I haven’t really been able to do.
 And I’m a fairly free person.
 But you know the chains that you grow up with never completely free you.”

-Society’s treatment of open relationships and polyamory as “alternate” lifestyles, and its idolization of monogamous relationships, perhaps, is what has led to the “hegemonic dominance” of monogamy as Birnbaum puts it, of monogamy.
+Society’s treatment of open relationships and polyamory as “alternate” lifestyles, and its idolization of monogamous relationships, perhaps, is what has led to the “hegemonic dominance,” as Birnbaum describes it, of monogamy.
 One wonders, then, if that weren’t the case whether infidelity would be nearly as common.
 Instead, perhaps, people could not only leave bad relationships, rather than stick around to escape the stigma of being a “failure;” or, maybe, they could pursue a lifestyle they’re inclined to with like-minded partners, instead of forcing themselves to be something they don’t derive joy from.

 This isn’t to say, though, that everyone who isn’t cheating is enduring abuse, or that everyone who is in a monogamous relationship has opted for it fearing the social consequences of choosing otherwise; that would be a rather baseless assessment.
 What emerges, though, is the fact that social deterrents can discourage people from being themselves, while social encouragement can lead people to cheat even, attests to the power that social norms hold.